Aircraft

 Because the system operates on a megawatt scale the silicon carbide power inverters generate a lot of heat, so a dedicated cooling system is needed to transfer the heat from the electrics to the fuel, which acts like a heat sink.

-In the latest ground tests using a modified GE Passport turbofan engine, the system was put through the different modes during which GE says it demonstrated narrow-body hybrid operation without the need for intermediate batteries to function.
+In the latest ground tests using a modified GE Passport turbofan engine, the system was put through various different modes during which GE says it demonstrated narrow-body hybrid operation, including without intermediate batteries.
 In addition, it was put through what is called a replicated flight environment to make sure the electrical systems could handle the thermal and vibrational stresses it would meet when in service.

 "Hybrid electric propulsion is central to how GE Aerospace is redefining the future of flight," said Arjan Hegeman, vice president of future of flight for GE Aerospace.
 "Our latest milestone successfully demonstrated a narrow-body hybrid electric engine architecture that doesn’t require energy storage to operate.
 It’s a critical step to making hybrid electric flight a reality for commercial aviation with technologies that meet customer needs for greater efficiency, durability, and range."